-Emerging priority Details Understand how communities are changing and the drivers of those changes It is important to understand the changes that are anticipated to occur in communities - to understand the drivers of those changes and how they will affect or influence the vulnerabilities, risks and resilience of communities.
-This will include: considering workforce and community needs, cultures, mobility, diversity, strengths and pressures informing current and future community safety, exposure, and evacuation challenges and opportunities assessing how climate change, or repeated exposures to natural hazards, might influence communities.
-Develop strategic business and workforce models that allow for Strategic workforce models are needed that can be integrated into business models with the capacity to withstand, or only be minimally affected by, major and unpredictable disruptions. major fiscal, demographic This will include: and environmental disruptions → adaptable and sustainable workforce models (including volunteering) → potential benefits of place-based workforces volunteer mobility across emergency services and other relevant volunteer organisations to enhance rapid mobilisation ⇒ sustainability in the context of the changing nature of volunteering, changing natural of natural events and better integration of spontaneous volunteers → greater workforce integration with communities, their activities and initiatives understanding how workforces and communities are changing and using this to enhance service delivery understanding relationships between employees and volunteers, and what works best for each organisation and role.
+Disaster Risk Reduction and Community Resilience Research Priorities Details Understand how communities are changing and the drivers of those changes and be able to apply that knowledge to reduce disaster risk and improve disaster resilience It is important to understand the changes that are anticipated to occur in communities - to understand the drivers of those changes and how they will affect or influence the vulnerabilities, risks and resilience of communities.
+This will need to include: → considering workforce and community needs, cultures, mobility, diversity, strengths and pressures (including First Nations people, women, culturally and linguistically diverse people, people with disability, LGBTQI+ people, and people with family and caring responsibilities) → informing current and future community safety, exposure, and evacuation challenges and opportunities → assessing how climate change, or repeated exposures to natural hazards, might influence communities.
+Understand the linkages between Workforces come from our communities. the enablers of strong connections between these groups Understanding the interactions between these groups is important, as is an understanding of the drivers and enablers of participation of communities, particularly as volunteers, in workforces that are active in natural hazard mitigation, response and recovery.
+Understand the relationship between people, wildlife, domestic and farm animals in the context of natural hazards, and using that information to develop programs and capabilities that enhance disaster resilience It is well known that animals are vulnerable to the effects of natural hazards.
+The concomitant risk to individuals depends on their relationship with those animals.
+Understanding how to minimise the risks to animals, and the members of the community that are responsible for, or care for them will be an important input into understanding community resilience.
+Develop strategic business and workforce models and projections Strategic workforce models are needed that can be integrated into business models with the capacity to withstand, or only be minimally affected by, major and unpredictable disruptions. of future workforces that allow for major fiscal, demographic and This will need to include: → organisational culture and its influence on resisting change → adaptable and sustainable workforce models (including volunteering) → potential benefits of place-based workforces → volunteer mobility across emergency services and other relevant volunteer organisations to enhance rapid mobilisation → sustainability in the context of the changing nature of volunteering, changing natural of natural events and better integration of spontaneous volunteers ightarrow greater workforce integration with communities, their activities and initiatives → understanding how workforces and communities are changing and using this to enhance service delivery → understanding relationships between employees and volunteers, and what works best for each organisation and role.